The Dangers of Synthetic Marijuana

 Synthetic marijuana has been available since 2006 but has recently gained in popularity.
 Sold under the names of K2, Spice, Black Mamba, Blaze, and Red X Dawn, it was touted as the legal marijuana and was, therefore, a very attractive alternative to the real thing.
 But, as the prescription drug epidemic has shown, legal doesn’t mean safe.

 In March of 2011, the DEA issued a statement that prohibited the production, possession, and sale of any of the five different chemicals that are used to produce fake marijuana.
 This makes its byproducts such as K2 and Spice illegal as well.
-These chemicals will be banned for a temporary period of one year while the United States Department of Health and Human Services (DHHS) and the DEA investigate the potential safety and health issues.

 Synthetic marijuana was sold at tobacco shops and gas stations, and was marketed as tea, incense, or herbs.
 The herbs were sprayed with chemicals that mimic the psychoactive properties of THC.
 Unlike marijuana, though, fake pot cannot be combined with alcohol without making the person extremely ill.
 Dawn Dearden, spokeswoman for the DEA also points out that since these synthetic marijuana substitutes are not produced in a controlled environment, their purity and dosage are not regulated or consistent.

 Since these compounds have only been around since 2006, their long-term side effects have not been well-studied or documented.
 However, acute side effects of fake marijuana include trouble breathing, heart palpitations, panic attacks, hallucinations, vomiting, and seizures.
 There have also been two reported cases of suicide that have resulted from hallucinations.

 Synthetic Marijuana’s Chemicals Stay in the Body Longer than THC